vector-vulture/lineitv2/readme.md

 Used a free theme from **@Devcrud** @ https://dribbble.com/web_creative_studio

-shoutout to him for the bootstrap template
+shoutout to him for the bootstrap template.

-HTML, CSS, and maybe some javascript changes are by me see LICENSE.txt
+The HTML, CSS, and maybe some javascript changes are by me.

+see LICENSE.txt for more info.